 Managing Cholesterol to Keep a Healthy Heart

 Cholesterol is, in fact, a necessary building block for producing hormones, cellular membranes and digestive acids.
-However, the vast majority of us eat significantly more cholesterol than we need.
-The most recent U.S. Dietary Guidelines for Adults, released in January 2016, suggest that we should eat as little cholesterol as possible, because it is not needed and can be manufactured by the body.
+However, the vast majority of us eat foods with significantly more cholesterol than we need.
+The most recent U.S. Dietary Guidelines for Adults, released in January 2016, suggest that we should eat a diet with as little cholesterol as possible, because it is not needed and can be manufactured by the body.

 What is Cholesterol?

-Cholesterol is largely derived from animal products — such as dairy (including cheese), fish and shellfish, meats of any kind, eggs and poultry.
+Cholesterol is largely derived from foods that contain fats and animal products — such as dairy (including cheese), fish and shellfish, meats of any kind, eggs and poultry.

 Cholesterol, as we refer to it, is composed of three different groups that make up your lipid profile:

 High LDL, low HDL and elevated triglyceride levels are all associated with plaque development in the arteries, which can lead to heart attack and stroke.
 Certain cholesterol-lowering medications are generally safe and effective.
-However, a heart-healthy lifestyle can significantly reduce your cholesterol levels, in some cases in place of medication.
+However, a heart-healthy lifestyle, including a healthy diet and exercise can significantly reduce your cholesterol levels, in some cases in place of medication.